dogoodbenice/openproductproblems/README.md

 ## Features

-- Real-world product management problems from various companies
+- Real-world product management problems that are abstracted from various companies and domains
 - Detailed problem descriptions with context and data
 - Suggested frameworks and approaches
 - Community solutions and discussions